Reality Star x Lauren Aston Designs

 For some bizarre reason I felt like I shouldn't share this because to begin with I felt embarrassed.
 I felt slightly ashamed and naive that I hadn't seen it coming, worried that I was the poor fool and scared of seeming unprofessional for discussing it in public.
 That was to begin with; now I've given it some thought I know that's not right.
 I'm not the one that should feel embarrassed.
 Again, this isn't a witch hunt and I'm not looking to publicly shame anyone, but to draw attention to the fact that this type of behaviour isn't OK.
 Just because you're famous or work for famous people doesn't mean you can abuse that platform and take advantage of small businesses trying to gain promotion.
 In what world is a £500 blanket not enough when that is the 'thing' you wanted in the first place?
 Please let's try to work together to help each other rather than using our privilege to only help ourselves. (yup, I just got well deep!)

 So now I've got that off my chest I hope we're all still friends and I haven't offended anybody...Do I need a third disclaimer?? haha.
 I really am looking forward to working with bloggers in a fair way that works for us both.
 And on that note - If you are or know anyone who's a cracking good lifestyle or interiors blogger (and isn't now afraid I'll scorn them on the internet!) please do let me know.
-I'll be honest and say I am looking for people with a bit of a hefty following (around 50K+) and crucially, they need to have the right audience as it's a big deal for me to give things away.
+I'll be honest and say I am looking for people with a decent and engaged following (I'd say 30K+) and crucially, they need to have the right audience as it's a big deal for me to give things away.

 Bye for now,